dirkroorda/laf-fabric/docs/texts/background.rst

 #.
 Keep individual features separate.
 #.
 Compress data when writing it to disk.

-**Everything is integer**
+**Use of integers**
-In LAF the pieces of data are heavily connected, and the expression of the connections are XML identifiers.
+In LAF the pieces of data are heavily connected, and the connections are expressed by means of XML identifiers.
-Besides that, absolutely everything gets an identifier, whether or not those identifiers are targeted or not.
 In the compiled version we get rid of all XML identifiers.
-We will represent everything that comes in great quantities by integers: regions, nodes, edges, feature values.
+Instead, we will represent everything that comes in great quantities by integers: regions, nodes, edges.
-But feature names, annotation labels and annotation spaces will be kept as is.
+But feature names and values, annotation labels and spaces will be kept as is.

 **Relationships between integers as Python arrays**
 In Python, an array is a C-like structure of memory slots of fixed size.